by the Climakers Alliance

 NEPAL: Because of COVID-19, under the slogan “rural products in urban areas”, NACCFL is working in the front line on helping farmers selling perishable and non-perishable products helping them to find a market.
 Furthermore, NACCFL decided to train farmers in organic agriculture, who started farming accordingly, adopting agricultural practices with the aim to mitigate the effects of a changing climate.

 NEW ZEALAND: In order to curb the negative impacts of a changing climate and the spread of the pandemic, farmers in New Zealand implemented best practices such as online trade; increased farm planting of trees; actions to increase biodiversity; riparian protection and stock shelter among others.
 Therefore, farmers were able to work despite the difficult situation.

 NICARAGUA: Climate change has brought extreme climatic variations that have significantly affected the national territory and caused the loss of agricultural production and even life losses.
 However, despite the challenges faced, seed banks proved to be a model that can survive in this difficult scenario as seed facilitators.

 PARAGUAY: Pandemic has brought with it challenges and Paraguay has been no exception.
 Specifically, the two most affected sectors were floriculture and aquaculture.
 Thanks to organized association, product and market diversification, farmers managed to curb the negative impacts of the pandemic.

-Check out more about these stories at www.theclimakers.org
+Climate Change does not stop, and neither do the Climakers!
+Check out more about these stories and the farmers-driven climate change agenda at www.theclimakers.org